-Learn some English words for money and taxes with Donald Trump.
-In this video we look at the meanings of words like tax, accountant, income, expenses, tax return and audit, along with other useful words and expressions.
+Learn English vocabulary for money, tax and taxes from a conversation with Donald Trump.
+We look at the meanings of words like tax, accountant, income, expenses, tax return and audit, along with other words and expressions.

-We have also created a free worksheet to practice some of the words and phrases in the video that you can find here:
+We have also created a free worksheet to practice words and phrases in the video that you can find here:

 Hello and welcome to Simple English Videos where today we’re looking at English words for money and taxes.
 And we have an expert to help us – President Trump.
 Mr. President, thank you so much for joining us today.

 Well, it’s a pleasure to have you here.

 OK, the first word is tax?
 It’s an interesting noun because it can be countable or uncountable.
 And it means the money we must pay to the government, right?

 I think the rules are unbelievably archaic and slow moving and in many cases unfair.

 So you think the tax system is old fashioned and we should change it?

 Bureaucratic – another useful word.
 It means it involves a lot of complicated rules and processes.
 That’s why many people employ an accountant to help.
 Could you explain what your accountant does?